• Skip to primary navigation

 Ingredients for turkey giblet gravy

-Chicken broth/stock – For additional flavor.
+Chicken broth/stock - boosts flavor.

 How to make turkey giblet gravy